Allan Rosenfield: Career

 The main building of the Mailman School of Public Health on West 168th Street was named for Rosenfield in 2006, with Columbia's president, Lee C. Bollinger, noting that "over the last three decades at Columbia, Allan has not only inspired and trained generations of public health leaders, he has helped define what a school of public health should be."

 Personal life

-Rosenfield had been diagnosed with both amyotrophic lateral sclerosis (ALS) and myasthenia gravis in 2005, two separate diseases that affect motor nerve functions.
-After he received these diagnosis, tributes came from around the world, including a song dedication by Bono at a U2 concert.
+Rosenfield was diagnosed with both amyotrophic lateral sclerosis (ALS) and myasthenia gravis in 2005, two separate diseases that affect motor nerve functions.
+After he received these diagnoses, tributes came from around the world, including a song dedication by Bono at a U2 concert.

-Rosenfield died of ALS at age 75 on October 12, 2008 at his home in Hartsdale, New York, and is survived by his daughter, his son, and his wife Clare.
+Rosenfield died of ALS at age 75 on October 12, 2008 at his home in Hartsdale, New York.
+He was survived by his daughter, his son, and his wife, Clare.